Officiel-TinkerThink/fastrcnn/README.md

 This repository implements with training, inference and map evaluation in pytorch. the aim of this simple implementations is to learn and understand the low level concept of the faster r-cnn.

+This repo focus on implementation, not on perfomance and metric due to limited hardware resources.
+It's a fully working pipeline for training and inference, but not yet optimized and having a documented metric performance yet due to that limitation.

 The implementation caters to batch size of 1 only and uses roi pooling on single scale feature map.
 The repo is meant to train faster r-cnn on voc dataset.
 Specifically trained on VOC 2007 dataset.